instructure/instructure-ui/docs/guides/v8-upgrade-guide.md

 embed: true
 ---
 <ToggleBlockquote
-  summary="Why we switched from emotion to themeable"
+  summary="Why we switched from Themeable to Emotion"
 >
   <ToggleBlockquote.Paragraph>
     We feel that it is very important that InstUI is easy to use and learn.
 To accomplish this, we try to use well-known open source solutions whenever possible.